Stress Symptoms and Signs

 Take more time off

-UK employees work some of the longest hours and take some of the fewest days holidays in Europe.
+UK employees work some of the longest hours in Europe, working the equivalent of an extra two and a half weeks a year compared with the EU average (vii).
 But that’s hardly something to be proud of.
 Not having enough down time can contribute significantly to your stress levels, so avoid working late or working at weekends on a regular basis, and always try to use up all of your holiday entitlement each year.
 A change of scenery can do you the world of good, so get away whenever possible, even if it’s only for an afternoon every now and then.

 Avoid using crutches

 When you’re under too much pressure, it’s easy to be tempted to have an extra drink or two, to smoke or drink far too much coffee.
 But in the long term, none of these things will help.
 That’s because caffeine and nicotine are stimulants, and when you have too much of them it can increase your body's stress response and may even cause anxiety.
 Alcohol, on the other hand, is a depressant.

 Talk about it